 Austrian Gold Philharmonic coins are not only Europe's best-selling gold coins but were also the world's best-selling gold coins in certain years (1992, 1995, 1996, 2000).
 Up to 2012, more than 14 million Gold Philharmonics have been sold, weighing approximately 329 tons of gold.
 The 99.99% pure gold coins (24 karat) count among the purest in the gold coin market today.
-Made by the Austrian Mint since 1989 are also known as Vienna Gold Philharmonic coins.
+Made by the Austrian Mint since 1989 are also known as the Vienna Philharmonic gold coins.
 That is because the coins' name and design was chosen as a tribute to the world-renowned Vienna Philharmonic Orchestra (Wiener Philharmoniker).

 Investors who buy gold for their Individual Retirement Accounts (IRA's) may include Austrian Philharmonic coins.
 Even though their face value is in Euros, they are only legal tender in Austria and not in the entire eurozone.
 The Gold Philharmonic's weight and purity is guaranteed by the government of Austria.

 |Weight||Face Value||Purity||Diameter x Thickness|